CINPLA/data-management-workshop-NRSN-DLN-2019/README.md

 Install [Atom](https://atom.io/)

+## For Windows users
+You need build tools for Microsoft visual C++, if not already installed go to https://visualstudio.microsoft.com/downloads/, click "Tools for Visual Studio 2019" and download the bottom most alternative ("Build Tools for Visual Studio 2019").
+Then start the downladed app and follow instructions.
+Note: you only need the build tools when prompted in the app.

 ### Cloning this repository
 This can either be done with Github Desktop or with a terminal.
 When we say terminal, in Windows we mean Anaconda prompt.